• Skip to primary navigation

 • Black Olives (sliced)

-• Bell Pepper (diced) - Use any color (green, red, orange, or yellow).
+• Bell Pepper (chopped) - Use any color (green, red, orange, or yellow).

 Instructions

-1 - In a large pot of boiling salted water, cook pasta until al dente.
-(See box for cooking times.)
+STEP 1 - In a large pot of boiling salted water, cook pasta until al dente.
+(See the box for cooking times.)
 Drain.
-Rinse with cold water, and drain again.
+Rinse with cool water, and drain again.

 Cooked farfalle pasta in a strainer.